erc-tori/erc-tori.github.io/index.md

             &nbsp;&middot;&nbsp;
             Our paper on the <a href="https://arxiv.org/abs/2504.03205" target='new'>topological analysis of chemical data</a>
-            has ben accepted to IEEE VIS!
+            has been accepted to IEEE VIS!
           </td>
           <td align="right">
             [Jul.
 16, 2025]